 If you are looking for an in-depth analysis and report on budget airlines, focused on WizzAir then look no further.
 In this analysis you will find academic style research and business models that will help you to understand the strategic management of WizzAir.
 This analysis would definitely help you, if you are on a business or tourism management university level course.
 It would help you if you are looking for research and reference material to your work and essays.

-This is a break down report of WizzAir’s business model and strategy from 2017.
-You will find detailed information about the company’s structure, my personal analysis of the market in which WizzAir operates and how WizzAir utilises the products and services.
-You will also find my personal recommendations based on this analysis, of where the company could go with the current threats and opportunities.
+This is a breakdown report of WizzAir's business model and strategy from 2017.
+You will find detailed information about the company's structure, my personal analysis of the market in which WizzAir operates and how WizzAir utilises their products and services.
+This report will also teach you about the low cost airline market competition in Europe.
+You will also find my personal recommendations based on this analysis, of where WizzAir could go with the current threats and opportunities.

 Introduction to Wizz Air

 WizzAir is a Hungarian airline focusing on the Central and Eastern European (CEE) market.
 The plan to start the airline was conceived in June 2003.
 Six people with airline expertise, experience and successful records teamed up with József Váradi (company’s CEO) and within three months WizzAir was a registered company ready to operate.
 (Wizz Air Hungarian Ltd, 2016)